bhanujabhatt/VR_Assignment1_BhanujaBhatt_MT2024030/readme.md

 ### 2. Prewitt Edge Detection
 Similar to Sobel but with simpler kernel operations.
 More sensitive to noise but provides sharp contrast edges.

 ![alt text](<output images/output using first order derivatiove sobel and prewitt.png>)

 #### conclusion

-Sobel is less sensitive to noise__
+Sobel is less sensitive to noise<br>
-Prewitt is more sensitive to noise__
+Prewitt is more sensitive to noise<br>
-Sobel generally performs better when you want more accurate, less noisy edges, especially in the presence of noise.__
+Sobel generally performs better when you want more accurate, less noisy edges, especially in the presence of noise.<br>
-Prewitt is generally used when you want simpler, faster computations and you are dealing with less noisy images__ Sobel X/Y might produce less extreme values or smoother gradients, which are more subtle, leading to gradual gray-scale variations.__
+Prewitt is generally used when you want simpler, faster computations and you are dealing with less noisy images<br>
+Sobel X/Y might produce less extreme values or smoother gradients, which are more subtle, leading to gradual gray-scale variations.<br>
-Prewitt X/Y, by contrast, might produce a stronger contrast in its edge detections, where you have stark differences between edge and non-edge pixels, hence appearing as black and white.
+Prewitt X/Y, by contrast, might produce a stronger contrast in its edge detections, where you have stark differences between edge and non-edge pixels, hence appearing as black and white.<br>

 ### 3. Mill hilderth edge detection
 Uses Laplacian of Gaussian (LoG) to detect zero crossings.
 Provides fine, one-pixel-thick edges but may have broken edges.

 ![alt text](<output images/USING Marr-Hildreth EDGE DETECTOR.png>)

 #### conclusion

-broken edges are present__
+broken edges are present<br>
-one pixel thick edges__
+one pixel thick edges<br>
-less error(get true edges)__
+less error(get true edges)<br>

 ### 4. Canny Edge Detection
 Uses Gaussian filtering and gradient-based thresholding.
 Produces clean, connected edges with minimal noise interference.

 ![alt text](<output images/USING CANNY EDGE DETECTOR.png>)

 #### conclusion

-less broken edges
+less broken edges<br>
-one pixel thick edges
+one pixel thick edges<br>
-less error(get true edges)
+less error(get true edges)<br>

 ## Coin Segmentation

 ### Region Splitting & Merging

-Steps:
+Steps:<br>

-Convert the image to grayscale.
+Convert the image to grayscale.<br>
-Apply Gaussian Blur to reduce noise.
+Apply Gaussian Blur to reduce noise.<br>
-Apply Otsu’s Thresholding to create a binary image.
+Apply Otsu’s Thresholding to create a binary image.<br>

-Region Splitting:
+Region Splitting:<br>
-Recursively divide the image into smaller regions based on intensity variance.
+Recursively divide the image into smaller regions based on intensity variance.<br>
-Stop splitting if variance is low or the region size is too small.
+Stop splitting if variance is low or the region size is too small.<br>

-Region Merging:
+Region Merging:<br>
-Merge regions based on similarity (average intensity difference).
+Merge regions based on similarity (average intensity difference).<br>
-Assign detected coin regions as the foreground.
+Assign detected coin regions as the foreground.<br>
-Extract individual coins using Connected Components Analysis.
+Extract individual coins using Connected Components Analysis.<br>
-Display the segmented coins and extracted individual coins.
+Display the segmented coins and extracted individual coins.<br>

-Pros & Cons:
+Pros & Cons:<br>

-✅ Avoids over-segmentation by only splitting where necessary.
+✅ Avoids over-segmentation by only splitting where necessary.<br>
-✅ Works well for well-separated coins.
+✅ Works well for well-separated coins.<br>
-❌ May not perform well if coins are touching or overlapping.
+❌ May not perform well if coins are touching or overlapping.<br>

 ![alt text](<output images/using region splitting and merging 1.png>)
 ![alt text](<output images/region splitting and merging2.png>)
 ![alt text](<output images/region splitting and merging 3.png>)

 2. Watershed Algorithm

-Steps:
+Steps:<br>
-Convert the image to grayscale.
+Convert the image to grayscale.<br>
-Apply Gaussian Blur and Otsu’s Thresholding.
+Apply Gaussian Blur and Otsu’s Thresholding.<br>
-Perform Morphological Closing to enhance object connectivity.
+Perform Morphological Closing to enhance object connectivity.<br>
-Compute Distance Transform and extract the sure foreground.
+Compute Distance Transform and extract the sure foreground.<br>
-Define the sure background using dilation.
+Define the sure background using dilation.<br>
-Identify the unknown region (difference between foreground and background).
+Identify the unknown region (difference between foreground and background).<br>
-Label different regions using Connected Components Analysis.
+Label different regions using Connected Components Analysis.<br>
-Apply the Watershed Algorithm, marking boundaries where needed.
+Apply the Watershed Algorithm, marking boundaries where needed.<br>
-Extract individual coins by isolating segmented components.
+Extract individual coins by isolating segmented components.<br>
-Display the segmented image and extracted coins.
+Display the segmented image and extracted coins.<br>

-Pros & Cons:
+Pros & Cons:<br>

-✅ Effectively segments touching and overlapping coins.
+✅ Effectively segments touching and overlapping coins.<br>
-✅ Works well for objects with clear boundaries.
+✅ Works well for objects with clear boundaries.<br>
-❌ May detect unnecessary boundaries in noisy images.
+❌ May detect unnecessary boundaries in noisy images.<br>

 ![alt text](<output images/watershed1.png>)
 ![alt text](<output images/watershed2.png>)